 11 To recommend to the Graduate Dean the award of fellowships and graduate scholarships.

-12 To review and approve candidates for graduate degrees.
+12

-D. STANDING COMMITTEES
+D. COMMITTEES

-The work of the graduate council is carried out by standing committees: Graduate Curriculum and Catalog Committee and the Graduate Faculty Membership Committee.
-Members of these committees are appointed by the Graduate Council, and are not restricted to concurrent members of the Graduate Council.
-The Graduate Curriculum and Catalog Committee consists of representatives from each college; nominations of candidates for membership are made by each college dean.
+The work of the graduate council is carried out by standing and ad hoc committees.
+The Graduate Curriculum and Catalog Committee is a standing committee that consists of representatives from each college; nominations of candidates for membership are made by each college dean.
+The Graduate Faculty Membership Committee is a standing committee that reviews nominations for Term Graduate Faculty membership, based on criteria established by the Graduate Council.
+Members of these committees are appointed by the Graduate Council, and are not restricted to concurrent members of the Graduate Council. .

+The Graduate Faculty Membership Committee consists of five members appointed by the Grad Council Chair to renewable 2-year terms.
+Nominations for membership may be made by Grad Council members, or other members of the Graduate Faculty.

-The committees are assigned specific responsibilities, but other functions may be assigned to them as the need arises.
+Ad hoc committees may be formed and assigned specific responsibilities as the need arises.

 E. ELECTION PROCEDURES